MyTooliT/ICOweb/README.md

 ## Development

-For local development, one can either spawn the client (this repository) and the REST API (ico-back) separately or use the electron bundler.
+For local development, one can either spawn the client (this repository) and the REST API (icoapi) separately or use the electron bundler.
 Within the ``.env`` file, the host and port for this communication can be set should there be any interference on the host machine regarding used/blocked ports.